jammln/Psycho/README.md

-# Warning.
-This Repo has been deleted.
+# Warning: This Repo has been deleted.
 You are looking at a deleted repo.

  This repo was contained skidded and I did just uploaded it.